-16.6.
-Doping Matters

-- 16.6.1.
-The FIS Independent Doping Delegate (IADD) shall decide those matters specifically referred to him by the FIS Anti-Doping Rules (ADR). - 16.6.2.
+- 15.6.
+Doping Matters - 15.6.1.
+The FIS Independent Doping Delegate (IADD) shall decide those matters specifically referred to him by the FIS Anti-Doping Rules (ADR).

+15.6.2.
 The CAS Anti Doping Division (CAS ADD) shall decide on the consequences of a violation of the FIS Anti-Doping Rules of an athlete or other person subject to the FIS Anti-Doping Rules according to the procedural rules of the CAS ADD, unless the IADD or another judicial authority of FIS is competent to deal with the matter.

-16.7.
+15.7.
 Appeals

-- 16.7.1.
-Decisions of the Council, the President and/or the Executive Committee, which violate these Statutes and/or the Rules and Regulations or the law shall be subject to appeal to the Congress. - 16.7.2.
-Decisions of the Council which concern the temporary or final suspension of Member Associations or the rejection of an application to become a provisional Member Association shall be subject to appeal to the Congress. - 16.7.3.
-Decisions of the Council based on Article 16.5 shall be subject to appeal to the CAS, according to the Code of Sports-related Arbtriation. - 16.7.4.
-Decisions of the Congress shall be subject to appeal to the CAS, according to the Code of Sports-related Arbitration. - 16.7.5.
-Decisions of Competition Juries shall be subject to appeal to the Appeals Commissions unless the appeal of the Decision of the Competition Jury is excluded pursuant to article 224.11 of the ICR. - 16.7.6.
-Final decisions of the Congress, the Council (unless its decisions are subject to appeal to the Congress), the Ethics Committee and the Appeals Commission shall be subject to appeal to the CAS according to the Code of Sports-related Arbitration. - 16.7.7.
-Appeals against decisions of the IADD or the CAS ADD are governed by the FIS ADR and the Procedural Rules of the CAS ADD and the Code of Sports-related Arbitration of the CAS. - 16.8.
-Procedure before the Dispute Resolution Panels of the FIS - 16.8.1.
-Any procedure before the Dispute Resolution Panels shall be governed by the respective Rules and Regulations and the FIS Rules of Legal Procedure. - 16.8.2.
+- 15.7.1.
+Decisions of the Council and/or the President, which violate these Statutes and/or the Rules and Regulations or the law shall be subject to appeal to the Congress. - 15.7.2.
+Decisions of the Council which concern the temporary or final suspension of Member Associations or the rejection of an application to become a provisional Member Association shall be subject to appeal to the Congress. - 15.7.3.
+Decisions of the Council based on Article 15.5 shall be subject to appeal to the CAS, according to the Code of Sports-related Arbtriation. - 15.7.4.
+Decisions of the Congress shall be subject to appeal to the CAS, according to the Code of Sports-related Arbitration. - 15.7.5.
+Decisions of Competition Juries shall be subject to appeal to the Appeals Commissions unless the appeal of the Decision of the Competition Jury is excluded pursuant to article 224.11 of the ICR. - 15.7.6.
+Final decisions of the Congress, the Council (unless its decisions are subject to appeal to the Congress), the Ethics Committee and the Appeals Commission shall be subject to appeal to the CAS according to the Code of Sports-related Arbitration. - 15.7.7.
+Appeals against decisions of the IADD or the CAS ADD are governed by the FIS ADR and the Procedural Rules of the CAS ADD and the Code of Sports-related Arbitration of the CAS. - 15.8.
+Procedure before the Dispute Resolution Panels of the FIS - 15.8.1.
+Any procedure before the Dispute Resolution Panels shall be governed by the respective Rules and Regulations and the FIS Rules of Legal Procedure. - 15.8.2.
 All Dispute Resolution Panels shall conduct their proceedings in a fair manner.

-16.9.
+15.9.
 Sanctions

-- 16.9.1.
+- 15.9.1.
 The Dispute Resolution Panels may impose such sanctions as specified in the respective FIS Rules and Regulations.

-- 16.9.2.
+- 15.9.2.
 These sanctions include:

-- 16.9.2.1. warning;
+- 15.9.2.1. warning;

-- 16.9.2.2. start prohibition;
+- 15.9.2.2. start prohibition;

-- 16.9.2.3. change to the starting order;
+- 15.9.2.3. change to the starting order;

-- 16.9.2.4. disqualification;

-- 16.9.2.5. removal or refusal of accreditation;

-- 16.9.2.6. cancellation of a competition in the FIS Calendar;

-- 16.9.2.7. monetary fine or retention of funds;

-- 16.9.2.8. suspension for a period or lifetime; and/or

-- 16.9.2.9. exclusion from the FIS.
+- 15.9.2.4. disqualification; - 15.9.2.5. removal or refusal of accreditation; - 15.9.2.6. cancellation of a competition in the FIS Calendar; - 15.9.2.7. monetary fine or retention of funds; - 15.9.2.8. suspension for a period or lifetime; and/or - 15.9.2.9. exclusion from the FIS.

-17. Dissolution of FIS
+16. Dissolution of FIS